Oxford GP Society

 A recently founded society, aimed at promoting general practice as a career for Oxford medical students.

 We focus on inviting inspiring GPs to talk about their varied and rewarding careers in primary care, as well as GP trainees who can answer any questions on what it is like to train as a GP today.
-We also want to encourage Oxford medical students to take part in research in the Nuffield Department of Primary Care Health Sciences, a world-renowned centre of excellence located just on our doorstep.
+We also want to encourage Oxford medical students to take part in research in the world-renowned Nuffield Department of Primary Care Health Sciences.

 Are you an Oxford Medical Student?